Final Fantasy VI: PlayStation

 Final Fantasy VI was ported to the PlayStation by Tose and re-released in Japan and North America in 1999.
 In Japan, it was available in both a standalone release and as part of Final Fantasy Collection, while in North America it was available only as part of Final Fantasy Anthology.
 In Europe it was sold only as a standalone release.
 Fifty thousand limited-edition copies were also released in Japan and included a Final Fantasy-themed alarm clock.

 Final Fantasy VI's PlayStation port is very similar to the original Japanese Super Famicom release.
 With the exception of the addition of two full motion video opening and ending sequences and new screen-transition effects used for the start and end of battles, the graphics, music and sound are left unchanged from the original version.
 The only notable changes to gameplay (in addition to loading times not present in the cartridge versions) involve the correction of a few software bugs from the original and the addition of a new "memo save" feature, allowing players to quickly save their progress to the PlayStation's RAM.
 The re-release included other special features, such as a bestiary and an artwork gallery.
 The port was re-released in December 2012 as part of the Final Fantasy 25th Anniversary Ultimate Box package in Japan.

 Final Fantasy VI was re-released as a PSone Classic in 2011: in Japan on April 20, in PAL territories on June 2 and in North America on December 6.

-The "Pixel Remaster" series version of Final Fantasy VI was released for PlayStation 4 in early 2023.
+The "Pixel Remaster" series version of Final Fantasy VI was released for PlayStation 4 in April 2023.